 WIRING BASE

-Select either the pre-wired wiring base (60-2810-1) or terminal block style (60-2812-1, 60-2814-1).
+Select either the terminal block style (60-2812-1, 60-2814-1).
 Either wiring base type can be mounted on a din rail or directly mounted to the cabinet back plate.
-Refer to Figure 1 for mounting dimensions.
+Refer to Figure 2 for mounting dimensions.